Bridgewater Lawn Edging Services

 Contact Bridgewater's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

 Proper disposal of lawn edging debris in Bridgewater is essential for environmental compliance and community cleanliness.
-From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP.
+From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP guidelines.
 Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
-Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works (DPW) is necessary to protect street trees and public infrastructure.
-Material staging and immediate cleanup are critical to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
-Edging projects may also be integrated with sidewalk replacement, utility work, or beautification initiatives for efficiency and compliance.
+Advance notification is required for any work near sidewalks, streets, or parkways to ensure right-of-way coordination and street tree protection.
+Immediate cleanup of materials is necessary to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
+For projects that overlap with sidewalk replacement, utility work, or beautification initiatives, collaboration with the Department of Public Works is recommended.

 Bridgewater Department of Public Works